Introduction: Why API 598 Matters

 For Inspectors

-1. Master latest API 598 edition + linked product standards
+1. Latest API 598 edition mastered + product standards.

 3. Document bubble counts/photograph leaks